 CQE trainees can let the CQE know which internships they have applied to here.

-Level: Graduate student, Postdocs
+Level: Graduate students, Postdocs

 Deadline: Rolling

 Description: Quantum Computing and Materials Technology Intern - The intern will be responsible for kicking off our technology exploration in the Quantum Computing and Si photonics domains, looking for specific segments and High-Value Problems to target, making predictions about the market.
 The internship should result in an actionable plan for the CTO team to Go-to-Market.
+Click here for more information.

 How to apply: For application instructions, please contact Leslie Du at leslie_du@amat.com.

-Level: Primarily graduate, though undergraduate welcome
+Level: Primarily graduate students, though undergraduates welcome

 Deadline: Rolling

-HRL’s internship program is designed to provide students with valuable hands-on technical experience working alongside some of the world’s leading experts in the fields of quantum devices, advanced packaging, high speed electronics, scaled nanotechnologies, and more.
+Description: HRL’s internship program is designed to provide students with valuable hands-on technical experience working alongside some of the world’s leading experts in the fields of quantum devices, advanced packaging, high speed electronics, scaled nanotechnologies, and more.
 Internships are paid, highly technical assignments with year-round availability.
 Temporary housing and travel/relocation benefits will be provided.

 HRL Laboratories, LLC is a research and development laboratory that specializes in advancing ultra-high-performance circuitry, robust computing and communications, automated data extraction, innovative architected materials, and quantum information technology.
 Experienced undergraduate and graduate students interested in all areas of quantum information technology are encouraged to apply for an internship at the scenic Malibu laboratory location which originated world-changing inventions such as the self-aligned gate MOSFET (SAGFET) and the laser.
 Projects include developing and operating tools to simulate device physics and quantum state evolution, designing software to operate and analyze semiconducting quantum devices, conducting cryogenic measurements of silicon spin qubit devices, working with a team of scientists to build a cutting-edge cryogenic test laboratory, and developing and performing free-space, fiber, and chip-scale quantum optics experiments.

-CQE students should apply through the HRL Laboratories portal.
+How to Apply: CQE students should apply through the HRL Laboratories portal.

-Level: Undergraduate, graduate
+Level: Undergraduate, Graduate students

 Description: The Quantum Economic Development Consortium (QED-C) connects students interested in QIS internships and full-time positions to opportunities with QED-C members.
 Available to undergraduates, graduate students and post-docs.

-Level: Undergraduate, graduate
+Level: Undergraduate, Graduate students

 Deadline: Rolling